makaruk/testhugo/TEKSTY/landing.md

 - Raytraced Rendering and Post Processing
 - Color Grading
 - Extremely High Quality ProRes 4:4:4:4 RGBA 12bit Codec Delivery
+- ANY video format conversion (hundreds of codecs) including WEB formats
 - Any resolution of **up to 16K**, 60fps, for each rendered movie
-- Projection Mapping and warping for custom build LED screens and large venue projector setups
-- Mapping for nDisplay cluster nodes, Unreal Engine 5
 - Compliance checks with European and American Video broadcast standards
 - Easy and Secure Content Delivery via HIGH SPEED Cinema Industry Repository Servers
-- Easy Online Reviews with Graphical Markdown and Timeline Cued Commenting
+- Easy online feedback systems with frame-accurate commenting and drawing annotations for actionable reviews dramatically reducing review cycles.
-- 7 days/week availability for online video consultations at any production stage (for last-minute reviews when every minute counts)
+- Full time availability for online video consultations at any production stage (for those last-minute reviews when every minute counts)
 - Web-based, super easy to use Kanban style project management, for transparent workflow control, time tracking and rapid visual feedback.

+BONUS:
+- Publishing on a custom ULTRA HIGH EFFICIENCY video server for easy embedding on Your website.
+Adaptive Bitrate Ladder (ABR) to avoid the hassle of multiple resolutions and formats to provide robust streaming even on old 3G mobile devices.
+Adaptive scaling of up to millions of simultaneous streams.

+OPTIONS FOR PROS:
+- Custom SideFX Houdini **.HDA Digital Assets** for film professionals and game developers.
+- Projection Mapping and warping for custom built LED screens and large venue projector setups
+- Original animation content for nDisplay cluster nodes, Unreal Engine 5
+- Native 3D assets for Unreal Engine 5 and Unity

 ## We PROMISE to deliver by the agreed deadline, or you'll receive a refund!